JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ![_config.yml]({{ site.baseurl }}/images/intentAndSlotConf2.png)

-Finally, click on the **Build** button on the top of the page and wait the chat bot to be ready.
+Finally, click on the **Build** button on the top of the page and wait the chatbot to be ready.

 ### Configure the Sumerian host